-I know the above songs from the wrong album.
-I just want to give a little context, an idea of where I’m coming from.
-You don’t just see the music when you look back.
+Yes the track above is from the wrong album.
+I just want to give a little context, an idea of where I’m coming from...

 It goes something like this.

 ‘D’you mind if I sit with you lot’ he asks us.
-My crowd [- a little crowd whose collective age is only few years larger than his - make various affirmative noises] say yes.
+My crowd say yes.
 I pull out a seat.
 Excluding me, the crowd are all deep into their second sleepless day of a Berlin visit.
 I took the bus home as they were settling into the club’s morning hours.
 Whilst I slept, they moved onto a World Cup screening at Brandenburg Gate, and then onto a nearby pizzeria for seats and drinks, where we reunited.
 I’m a bit fuzzy.
 I ask our new mate about the 60s; the biggest gigs (apparently Jimi Hendrix was a big fun social gathering but musically rubbish) the best (Emerson Lake and Palmer, amazing light show) and the banned (he was a Stones Guy, no Beatles for him).
 Disappointingly, he dismisses David Bowie as ‘weird’, but a few minutes of chat later he kinda hits the nail on the head.
 He’s talking about how he’s enjoyed slowing down in retirement, looks at me, and says ‘everything’s a hundred miles an hour for you, isn’t it?’

 It reminds me of a recent gig.
 I had just moved into my second Berlin flat, and decided last-minute to shell out for Gigi Masin, a sick Italian ambient artist.
 It was nice to hear Masin through big thick speakers, but then ‘nice’ doesn’t mean nice does it.
 Watching his hands move between three view-shielding laptops, watching him from a semi-circle of hard wooden chairs...it was awkward.
 I didn’t know where to look, and my neck was aching from what I thought would be helpful pre-gig stretches (Fun Fact: a good pillow helps the body alleviate physical, postural, and nervous pressure).
 At the end of the gig I chatted to an admirably chilled Liverpudlian who had the key to the gig: he hadn’t opened his eyes the entire time.
 I walked on, to the Spree’s dimly lit banks, slipped my headphones on and switched on a mix from my favourite DJ, Moxie.
 Leon Vynehall’s ‘Envelopes (Chapter VI)’ edged its way into my ears, like a rising tide.
 I dangled my legs over the Spree, put my elbows on my knees, and my weight on my elbows.
 The water, the sky, the office blocks facing me, the trains rolling alongside, they were all painted with the same molten palette, this enormous city whose pulsating culture could paint my life with rich colours, or smother it.
 This city whose tides pushed me on and pulled me down, with the occasional gutturally choking gush.
 It was nice.